appliedolap/EssSharp/docs/ApplicationsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="applicationspromoteshadowapplication"></a>
+<a id="applicationspromoteshadowapplication"></a>
 # **ApplicationsPromoteShadowApplication**
 > void ApplicationsPromoteShadowApplication (ShadowPromoteBean body)

 Promote Shadow Application

 <p>Promotes the shadow application as the base application.
 Conceptually, the promote operation is equivalent to moving the Essbase application directory from a source to destination location, at the file system level.</p> <p>Essbase must stop (unload) both applications, if they are running, before promoting.
 At the time of unloading, if the destination application is serving any ongoing operations, such as queries, Essbase terminates those operations and attempts to unload the application.</p> <p>If a graceful unload process fails or takes longer than permitted by the input argument <i>timeoutToForceUnloadApp</i> (unit=seconds), Essbase forcefully terminates the application.</p> <p>Example: if you specify 60 seconds for the timeout, but the termination of ongoing requests and graceful unloading of the application does not complete within one minute, Essbase triggers a forceful termination.
 After termination, Essbase promotes the shadow application.</p> <p>The promote operation is supported on all applications, including aggregate storage, block storage, and Hybrid mode.</p> <p>Note: when moving an existing application, only the application and cube artifacts (such as metadata and data) are replaced from the source to destination.</p> <p>During a promotion, all security layer associations on the destination application, such as  users, groups, and security filters, are retained, while that of shadow/source are lost.
-The same rule applies for partition definitions.</p> <p>Example: If users X and Y had read-access to App1, and an admin promotes a shadow App2 to replace App1, both X and Y will be able to access App1.</p> <p>If user Z had access to App2, then after promotion, Z is not be able to access App1.</p> <p>Promotion from shadowed application to base is honored only if there are no changes to the number of cubes and cube names.
+The same rule applies for partition definitions.</p> <p>Example: If users X and Y had read-access to App1, and an admin promotes a shadow App2 to replace App1, both X and Y will be able to access App1.</p> <p>If user Z had access to App2, then after promotion, Z is not able to access App1.</p> <p>Promotion from shadowed application to base is honored only if there are no changes to the number of cubes and cube names.
 In other words, if a cube gets renamed or if there is any addition or deletion of an application after it was shadowed, then promotion of such an application fails with an error, leaving both applications as they were.</p> <p>Example:  ASOAppNew.cubeNew <i>cannot</i> be replaced as ASO.cube.
 ASOAppNew.cube <i>can</i> be replaced as ASO.cube.</p> <p>Tips: You need not unload or stop the application prior to calling this promotion API.
 Essbase loads the application to gather information, and unloads it prior to moving the applications.</p>

 ### Example
 ```csharp